n-freman/n-freman/README.md

 ---

-## I'm a Developer, and Teacher!!
+## I'm a Developer and Tech Enthusiast!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers and any creative people
-- 🥅 2023 Goals: Learn more about mobile software architecture
+- 🥅 2025 Goals: Learn more about mobile software architecture
 - ⚡ Fun fact: I love cycling and playing guitar

 ---